awzhou/main-website/content/event/sea-symphony-sat/index.md

 slides: ""
 url_pdf: ""
 summary: The RCM Symphony and Chorus conducted by Adrian Partington presents Vaughan Williams' *Sea Symphony* in honour of the 150th anniversary of his birth.
-title: Vaughan Williams' A Sea Symphony (with Live Stream)
+title: "Vaughan Williams' A Sea Symphony (with Live Stream)"
 location: Amaryllis Fleming Concert Hall, Royal College of Music
 date: 2022-10-28T19:30:00.000+0100
 date_end: 2022-10-28T21:30:00.000+0100